-- (a) Standardized evaluation instruments shall be administered in the manner intended and findings shall be a component of the overall assessment and recommendations. - (b) The approved standardized evaluation instruments shall be limited to:

-- (1) For all alcohol and drug related driving offenses resulting in license revocation, a completed and scored, current computerized version of the Driver Risk Inventory-II (DRI-II) in a face-to-face structured interview.
-For all non-driving alcohol and drug related convictions resulting in license revocation, a completed and scored, current computerized version of the Defendant Questionnaire (DQ) shall be used and; - (2) A completed biopsychsocial; - (3) A completed and scored additional, supportive clinical instrument to support initial findings shall be chosen by the assessor from the menu of approved supportive instruments listed below: - (A) Needs Assessment (NEEDS); or - (B) Triage Assessment for Addictive Disorders (TAAD); and - (4) A thorough face-to-face interview. - (5) All additional, supportive clinical assessment instruments shall be used only in a manner consistent with the instrument design, intended purpose and to support the identified level of severity of the participant; - (6) All assessment instruments approved for use in the ADSAC process shall be used according to directions from the manual of each instrument; and - (7) Assessment instruments appropriate for use with those with a primary language other than English shall be identified as the instruments are approved for use by ODMHSAS.
+- (a) Standardized evaluation instruments shall be administered in the manner intended and findings shall be a component of the overall assessment and recommendations. - (b) The approved standardized evaluation instruments shall be limited to: - (1) For all offenses related to driving under the influence or while impaired that result in license revocation, a completed and scored, current computerized version of the Driver Risk Inventory (DRI) in a face-to-face structured interview.
+For all offenses not related to driving under the influence or while in impaired that result in license revocation, a completed and scored, current computerized version of the Defendant Questionnaire (DQ) shall be used and; - (2) A completed biopsychsocial; - (3) A completed and scored additional, supportive clinical instrument to support initial findings shall be chosen by the assessor from the menu of approved supportive instruments listed below: - (A) Needs Assessment (NEEDS); or - (B) Triage Assessment for Addictive Disorders (TAAD); and - (4) A thorough face-to-face interview. - (5) All additional, supportive clinical assessment instruments shall be used only in a manner consistent with the instrument design, intended purpose and to support the identified level of severity of the participant; - (6) All assessment instruments approved for use in the ADSAC process shall be used according to directions from the manual of each instrument; and - (7) Assessment instruments appropriate for use with those with a primary language other than English shall be identified as the instruments are approved for use by ODMHSAS.